ibm-cloud-docs/vpc/vsi-images.md

 For more information about {{site.data.keyword.cloud_notm}} VPC stock image support, see [FAQs for stock images](/docs/vpc?group=faq-stock-images).

-When you select an RHEL AI 1.x image, make sure that you are using the correct RHEL AI image for the instance profile you chose.
+When you select a RHEL AI image, make sure that you are using the correct RHEL AI image for the instance profile you chose.
 For more information about the GPU profiles you can use with RHEL AI images, see [Accelerated instance profiles - Gen 3](/docs/vpc?topic=vpc-accelerated-profile-family).
-For information about RHEL AI, including information such as the supported use cases for RHEL AI, see [Red Hat Enterprise Linux AI](https://docs.redhat.com/en/documentation/red_hat_enterprise_linux_ai/1.5){: external}.
+For information about RHEL AI, including information such as the supported use cases for RHEL AI, see [Red Hat Enterprise Linux AI](https://docs.redhat.com/en/documentation/red_hat_enterprise_linux_ai/3.4){: external}.
 {: note}

 ### Supported x86_64 virtual server operating system bundle stock image